awshktsa/AWSWorkshop-20200410-CodeCommit-CodePipeline-ECS-Fargate/README.md

 - Click Next to enter "Name" = "Workshop_CodeBuild"
 - and "Description" = "Temp CodeBuild Role for Workshop " and click "Create" for the Role.
 ------
+- Create Role, service pick "Elastic Container Service" and "Elastic Container Service Task" click "Next"
+- Search "AmazonECSTaskExecutionRolePolicy","CloudWatchLogsFullAccess" and click the check box
+- Click Next, Inut Tag Key and Value if you want
+- Click Next to enter "Name" = "Workshop_ECSTask"
+- and "Description" = "Temp ECSTask Role for Workshop " and click "Create" for the Role.

+AmazonECSTaskExecutionRolePolicy

 ### Step 3: Launch a Cloud9 IDE for our workshop env
 * **AWS Console > Services > Cloud9 > Create Environment**